 Procedure Comments 1.
 Verify that the DD has a written CIP appropriate for its size and type of business.
-The written program must be included within the DD's AML/CFT compliance program and must contain procedures that address: • Obtaining the required identifying information (including name, date of birth for an individual, address, and identification number). • Verifying the identity of each customer to the extent reasonable and practicable through risk-based procedures (e.g., documentary, non-documentary, and electronic verification methods). • Responding to circumstances in which the DD cannot form a reasonable belief that it knows the true identity of a customer, including determining when a suspicious activity report (SAR) should be filed. • Complying with recordkeeping requirements. • Timely checking of new accounts against prescribed government lists, if applicable. • Providing adequate customer notice. • Relying on another financial institution that has an AML compliance program and is regulated by a federal functional regulator, if applicable.
+The written program must be included within the DD's AML/CFT compliance program and must contain procedures that address: Obtaining the required identifying information (including name, date of birth for an individual, address, and identification number).
+Verifying the identity of each customer to the extent reasonable and practicable through risk-based procedures (e.g., documentary, non-documentary, and electronic verification methods). • Responding to circumstances in which the DD cannot form a reasonable belief that it knows the true identity of a customer, including determining when a suspicious activity report (SAR) should be filed.
+Complying with recordkeeping requirements.
+Timely checking of new accounts against prescribed government lists, if applicable.
+Providing adequate customer notice.
+Relying on another financial institution that has an AML compliance program and is regulated by a federal functional regulator, if applicable.

 Procedure Comments 2.
 Verify that the DD establishes appropriate controls and review procedures for its relationships with third parties, if applicable.
 If the DD is using a third party, such as an agent or service provider, to perform elements of its CIP, determine whether the DD has procedures in place to monitor for and ensure adequate performance.
 Where the DD relies on a technology solution or system to support its CIP program, determine that the DD has put in place processes to assess the reliability and independence of such technology solution or system, including whether the solution or system has in place adequate governance, processes and procedures that provide appropriate level of confidence that the solution or system produces accurate results.
 3. Determine whether the DD's CIP appropriately considers the types of accounts maintained; methods of account opening; the types of identifying information available; and the DD's size, location, and customer base.
 4. Select a sample of new accounts opened since the most recent examination to review for compliance with the DD's CIP.
 The sample should include a cross-section of accounts as indicated by the DD's risk assessment (e.g., consumers and businesses, loans and deposits, and accounts opened via U.S. mail and online).
-The sample should also, on a risk basis, include the following: • New accounts opened using the exception for customers that have applied for a TIN.
+The sample should also, on a risk basis, include the following: New accounts opened using the exception for customers that have applied for a TIN.

-Procedure Comments • New accounts opened using documentary methods, and new accounts opened using non-documentary methods.
-7 • New accounts identified by the higher risk.
-DD as • New accounts opened with incoverification information, if app - • New accounts opened by a thir as the DD's agent (e.g., indirec if applicable.
-5. From the previous sample of new a determine whether the DD has per the following procedures: • Opened the account in accordation the DD's policies, procedures, processes for CIP. • Obtained from each customer, opening the account, the identi information required by the CI name, date of birth (for an indi- address, and identification num fying P: vidual), • Verified the identity of the cus account opening, or within a re time after account opening, to extent reasonable and practical asonable the • Appropriately resolved situation which customer identity could reasonably verified and filed Sa appropriate. not be • Made and maintained a record identifying information require CIP regulations; a description document that was relied upon identity; the methods and resul measures undertaken to verify using non-documentary metho ed by the of any to verify ts of any identity
+Procedure Comments New accounts opened using documentary methods, and new accounts opened using non- documentary methods.
+New accounts identified by the DD as higher risk.
+New accounts opened with incomplete verification information, if applicable. • New accounts opened by a third party as the DD's agent (e.g., indirect loans), if applicable.
+5. From the previous sample of new accounts, determine whether the DD has performed the following procedures: Opened the account in accordance with the DD's policies, procedures, and processes for CIP.
+Obtained from each customer, before opening the account, the identifying information required by the CIP: name, date of birth (for an individual), address, and identification number. • Verified the identity of the customer at account opening, or within a reasonable time after account opening, to the extent reasonable and practicable.
+Appropriately resolved situations in which customer identity could not be reasonably verified and filed SARs, as appropriate.
+Made and maintained a record of the identifying information required by the CIP regulations; a description of any document that was relied upon to verify identity; the methods and results of any measures undertaken to verify identity using non-documentary methods or